 The interest and APR levels for housing loans started to rise in spite of the measures of MNB to support liquidity.
 Thanks to the ground gained by "Consumer-friendly housing loans", in 2022 loans with a rate fixed for the whole term accounted for about 25% of the new disbursements, while loans with a rate fixed for at least 10 years accounted for another 25%, ensuring stability and predictability for both the banking system and customers.
-Fundamenta-Lakáskassza Zrt. continues to provide loans with set conditions throughout the loan term.
+Fundamenta-Lakáskassza Zrt. and its subsidiaries (hereinafter referred to as "Fundamenta Group" or "Company") continues to provide its own loans with set conditions throughout the loan term.